serra/invoice-automator/readme.md

 make console
 ```

+## Features

+* List open invoices ready to be sent.
+* Generate pdf invoices matching the style of our public website.

 ---

 ## Doing

-* Add all invoice data to the invoice
-* Add logo to the invoice
-* Pretty-format dates and money fields
+* Save email to draft box in Google workspace.

 ## Backlog

 * Upload the pdf to Fibery.
 * Upload the invoice to the administration.
-* Cache stylesheets locally
+* Find a way to use local resources only.

 ---